Johnny Manziel shows off for NFL scouts at University of San Diego

 Manziel’s personal troubles include an arrest for disorderly conduct, an altercation with his girlfriend, and time in rehab for an unspecified issue.
 He admitted to depression and self-medicating with alcohol during his time in the NFL.

-Manziel just celebrated his first wedding anniversary and told 10News he’s too busy to get into trouble.
+Manziel just celebrated his first wedding anniversary and told San Diego-based KGTV he’s too busy to get into trouble.

 He said he’s hoping to sign with a pro team and resume his career.